-Performance Criteria Exemplary 4 Satisfactory 3 Developing 2 Unsatisfactory 1 a.
-Demonstrate knowledge of professional ethics and responsibilities.
-Extensive and in- depth discussion of ethics and responsibilities Some discussion of ethics and responsibilities Limited discussion of ethics and responsibilities No discussion of ethics and responsibilities b.
-Apply codes of ethics to make informed decisions and/or judgments about engineering dilemmas.
-Detailed reference to specific sections of code(s) of ethics Some reference to code(s) of ethics Limited reference to code(s) of ethics No reference to code(s) of ethics c.
-Identify the global, economic, environmental, and societal impacts of situations or events.
-Extensive, in-depth, and multiple impacts identified Key impacts identified, with specific descriptions A few impacts identified, with vague descriptions None identified
+Performance Criteria Exemplary Satisfactory Developing Unsatisfactory renormance citteria 4 3 2 1 a.
+Demonstrate knowledge Extensive and in- Some discussion Limited No discussion of of professional ethics and depth discussion of of ethics and discussion of ethics and responsibilities. ethics and responsibilities ethics and responsibilities responsibilities responsibilities - b.
+Apply codes of ethics to Detailed reference Some reference Limited reference No reference to make informed decisions to specific sections to code(s) of to code(s) of code(s) of ethics and/or judgments about of code(s) of ethics ethics ethics engineering dilemmas. c.
+Identify the global, Extensive, in-depth, Key impacts A few impacts None identified economic, environmental, and multiple identified, with identified, with and societal impacts of impacts identified specific vague situations or events. descriptions descriptions